Meet the Director

-David Handyside was named Interim Director of the School of Education in the summer of 2014.
-He received a bachelor’s degree in Elementary Education and a master’s degree in Education Administration and Supervision.
-He is currently the Maranatha representative of both the Wisconsin Improvement Program and the Wisconsin Association of Colleges of Teacher Education.
+David Handyside was named Director of the School of Education in the summer of 2014.
+He holds a bachelor’s degree in Elementary Education and a master’s degree in Education Administration and Supervision and is currently the Maranatha representative of both the Wisconsin Improvement Program and the Wisconsin Association of Colleges of Teacher Education.
 “The opportunity to share God’s Word and apply that to teacher training is satisfying and enjoyable,” Handyside said.
 “Watching future teachers mature in their profession is extremely rewarding.”

-Along with his many duties as acting chair, Mr. Handyside continues to perform 25 to 30 observations each semester as director of field experiences.
+Along with his many duties as director, Mr. Handyside continues to perform 25 to 30 observations each semester as director of field experiences.
 “It is my responsibility to build relationships with Christian and public schools,” says Mr. Handyside.
-“I evaluate and grade the student teachers.”
+“I also evaluate and grade the student teachers.”
 In addition, Mr. Handyside teaches education seminar and secondary and middle school teaching methods.

 School of Education Faculty